BradleyMarie/bradleymarie.github.io/about.md

 <p>On the other end of the spectrum, my time at Microsoft was spent
 investigating and solving performance issues throughout the Windows codebase.
-To give a few examples of what that meant, code I wrote ships today in the Xbox One hypervisor, the NT kernel, the HoloLens video capture pipeline, and the Windows Performance Analyzer.</p>
+To give a few examples of what that meant, code I wrote ships today in the Xbox hypervisor, the NT kernel, the HoloLens video capture pipeline, and the Windows Performance Analyzer.</p>